pwhipp/monsuite/documentation/docs/research/flux.rst

 FLUX
 ====

-In this context FLUX is referring to the software underpinning `the flux party <https://voteflux.org/>`_.
+In this context FLUX is referring primarily to the process underpinning `The flux party <https://voteflux.org/>`_.
+It is the source of the :term:`IBDD` ideas in :term:`Monsuite`.

 This is of particular interest because it pays considerable attention to vote delegation which is crucial if any vote moderated collaboration is to function effectively.